Overview of psychotherapies

 - Professor of Psychology

 - The Family Institute at Northwestern and Northwestern University

 Thomas L Schwenk, MD

 - Section Editor — Psychiatry

 - University of Nevada School of Medicine

-Psychotherapy is an interpersonal treatment based on psychological principles.
-It is individualized to the patient, seeking to help him or her with a psychiatric disorder, problem, or adverse circumstance .
+Psychotherapy is a typically interpersonal treatment based on psychological principles.
+It is individualized to patients or groups with a psychiatric disorder, problem, or adverse circumstance .

 There are many types of psychotherapy with varying methods and levels of empirical support.
-The choice of the most appropriate type of psychotherapy is in part based upon the patient’s specific problem or diagnosis (table 1).
+The choice of the most appropriate type of psychotherapy is in part based upon the patient’s specific problem or diagnosis.

 Although there are many named psychotherapies, most are derivations of a few basic types.
 Psychotherapies within each of these categories broadly share a similar explanatory model and set of techniques.
 However, therapies are frequently modified (and may be renamed) when applied to new conditions or populations.
-Clinical trials have found each of the following psychotherapies, when administered under structured protocols by trained therapists, to be effective for specific psychiatric disorders (table 1) .
+Clinical trials have found each of the following psychotherapies, when administered under structured protocols by trained therapists, to be effective for specific psychiatric disorders in defined clinical populations .

 ●Cognitive and behavioral psychotherapies